 In a subsequent chapter, Quinn provides an excellent look at the effects of emotion on learning.
 There’s much talk about engagement in our field, but what does it really mean?
 This chapter explores the multi-dimensional aspect of affect on human cognition.

 As much as I liked every chapter in this book, perhaps my favorites are the final two, which detail how to put it all together in practice.
 The evidence for basing one’s instructional design practice on learning science (without being overly rigid) is overwhelming.
-Learning Science for Instructional Designers is available for preorder at the ATD Bookstore and Amazon.
+Learning Science for Instructional Designers is available at the ATD Bookstore and Amazon.

 Evidence Based Training Methods: A Guide for Training Professionals, 3rd Edition by Ruth Colvin Clark